isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-12-post-the-guitar-man-alex-abisheganaden.md

 <br>
 Composed by Ray Goetz, Joe Young and Pete Wendling, this arrangement by Alex Abisheganaden features the steel-pedal guitar for a Hawaiian-like effect.
 It was an encore piece for the 1995 GENUS concert.
 	</span>

+#### **REFERENCES**

+Abisheganaden, A. (1970).
+Music making with the guitar.
+Vol 1. (p.
+3).
+Singapore: ETV Service.
+(Call no.: RSING 787.6151 ABI)

+Abisheganaden, A. (1983, June 12).
+60 years playing the high notes.
+The Straits Times, p.
+24. Retrieved from NewspaperSG.

+Chan, B. (2008, July 4).
+Teacher’s pet project.
+The Straits Times, p.
+68. Retrieved from NewspaperSG.

+Chang, T.L.
+(2007, March 23).
+The guitar man.
+The Straits Times, p.
+80. Retrieved from NewspaperSG.

+Chang, T.L.
+(2007, March 27).
+The sounds of joyous youth.
+The Straits Times, p.
+49. Retrieved from NewspaperSG.

+Chua, C.H.
+(Interviewer).
+(1993, March 9).
+Oral history interview with Paul Abisheganaden [Transcript of MP3 recording no. 001415/48/01, p.
+7].
+Retrieved from National Archives of Singapore website.

+Doray, B. (1972, September 25).
+Drugs: Call to set up youth service.The Straits Times, p.
+12. Retrieved from NewspaperSG.

+Email correspondence with Balraj Gopal, a protégé of Alex Abisheganaden, on 27 December 2016, and 1, 3, 19 January, and 10 February 2017.
+Email correspondence with Bernard Tan Tiong Gie, prolific and acclaimed local composer and a friend of Alex Abisheganaden, on 19 January 2017.

+Email correspondence with Neo Pay Peng, Vice-Chairman of the Toa Payoh Guitar Club and ex-student of Alex Abisheganaden, on 19 January 2017 and 4 February 2017.

+Email correspondence with Ng Shu Haan, ex-student of Alex Abisheganaden, on 22 January 2017.

+Email correspondence with James Heng, ex-student of Alex Abisheganaden, on 24 January 2017.

+Email correspondence with Balraj Gopal, a protégé of Alex Abisheganaden, on 27 December 2016, and 1, 3, 19 January, and 10 February 2017.

+Email correspondence with Bernard Tan Tiong Gie, prolific and acclaimed local composer and a friend of Alex Abisheganaden, on 19 January 2017.

+Email correspondence with Neo Pay Peng, Vice-Chairman of the Toa Payoh Guitar Club and ex-student of Alex Abisheganaden, on 19 January 2017 and 4 February 2017.

+Email correspondence with Ng Shu Haan, ex-student of Alex Abisheganaden, on 22 January 2017.

+Email correspondence with James Heng, ex-student of Alex Abisheganaden, on 24 January 2017.

+Email correspondence with Balraj Gopal, a protégé of Alex Abisheganaden, on 27 December 2016, and 1, 3, 19 January, and 10 February 2017.

+Email correspondence with Bernard Tan Tiong Gie, prolific and acclaimed local composer and a friend of Alex Abisheganaden, on 19 January 2017.

+Email correspondence with Neo Pay Peng, Vice-Chairman of the Toa Payoh Guitar Club and ex-student of Alex Abisheganaden, on 19 January 2017 and 4 February 2017.

+Email correspondence with Ng Shu Haan, ex-student of Alex Abisheganaden, on 22 January 2017.
+Email correspondence with James Heng, ex-student of Alex Abisheganaden, on 24 January 2017.

+Email correspondence with Balraj Gopal, a protégé of Alex Abisheganaden, on 27 December 2016, and 1, 3, 19 January, and 10 February 2017.

+Email correspondence with Bernard Tan Tiong Gie, prolific and acclaimed local composer and a friend of Alex Abisheganaden, on 19 January 2017.

+Email correspondence with Neo Pay Peng, Vice-Chairman of the Toa Payoh Guitar Club and ex-student of Alex Abisheganaden, on 19 January 2017 and 4 February 2017.

+Email correspondence with Ng Shu Haan, ex-student of Alex Abisheganaden, on 22 January 2017.

+Email correspondence with James Heng, ex-student of Alex Abisheganaden, on 24 January 2017.

+Email correspondence with Bernard Tan Tiong Gie, prolific and acclaimed local composer and a friend of Alex Abisheganaden, on 19 January 2017.

+Email correspondence with Neo Pay Peng, Vice-Chairman of the Toa Payoh Guitar Club and ex-student of Alex Abisheganaden, on 19 January 2017 and 4 February 2017.

+Email correspondence with Ng Shu Haan, ex-student of Alex Abisheganaden, on 22 January 2017.

+Email correspondence with James Heng, ex-student of Alex Abisheganaden, on 24 January 2017.

+Email correspondence with Ng Shu Haan, ex-student of Alex Abisheganaden, on 22 January 2017.

+Email correspondence with James Heng, ex-student of Alex Abisheganaden, on 24 January 2017.

+Indian boys who speak Hokkien.
+(2003, August 3).
+The Straits Times, p.
+3. Retrieved from NewspaperSG.

+Koh, T., et. al. (Eds.).
+(2006).
+Singapore: The encyclopedia.
+Singapore: Editions Didier Millet in association with National Heritage Board, p.
+21. (Call no.: RSING 959.57003 SIN)

+Lum, M. (1993, October 3).
+Look, it’s Alex in a dress.
+The Straits Times, p.
+4. Retrieved from NewspaperSG.

+Low, Y.L.
+(1988, July).
+Plucking the strings to his heart.
+Singapore Tatler (p.
+22).
+Hongkong: IIlustrated Magazine.(Call no.: RSING 959.57 ST)

+Nanda, A. (2011, October 17).
+Strings of passion.
+The Straits Times, p.
+4. Retrieved from NewspaperSG.

+National Library Board.
+(2008).
+Alex Abisheganaden written by Chang, Tou Liang.
+Retrieved from Singapore Infopedia website.

+National Library Board.
+(2017, February 17).
+Jacintha Abisheganaden written by Ho, Stephanie.
+Retrieved from Singapore Infopedia website.

+National University of Singapore Guitar Ensemble.
+(2016).
+Our Founder – Alex Abisheganaden.
+Retrieved from National University of Singapore Guitar Ensemble website.

+National Library Board.
+(2008).
+Alexander S. Abishegenaden, Cultural Medallion Award, 1988, Music [Interview].
+Retrieved from NORA.

+National Library Board.
+(2008).
+Gela nexus.
+Retrieved from NORA.

+National Library Board.
+(2008).
+Huan Yin–Vanakam.
+Retrieved from NORA.

+National Library Board.
+(1995).
+Katong blues: [music score].
+Retrieved from NORA.

+National Library Board.
+(2017).
+Cultural Medallion written by Tan, Isabel.
+Retrieved from Singapore Infopedia website.

+National University of Singapore.
+(2016).
+NUS Guitar Ensemble.
+Retrieved from National University of Singapore website.

+Phan, M.Y.
+(1996, January 20).
+Welcome-welcome from the erhu, sitar and guitar.
+The Straits Times, p.
+16. Retrieved from NewspaperSG.

+Tan, B.L.
+(Interviewer).
+(1994, March 9).
+Oral history interview with Alex Abisheganaden [Transcript of MP3 recording no. 001461/11/01, pp. 3, 5–6, 9].
+Retrieved from National Archives of Singapore website.

+Tan, B.L.
+(Interviewer).
+(1995, March 9).
+Oral history interview with Alex Abisheganaden [Transcript of MP3 recording no. 001461/11/02, p.
+19].
+Retrieved from National Archives of Singapore website.

+Tan, B.L.
+(Interviewer).
+(1995, March 9).
+Oral history interview with Alex Abisheganaden [Transcript of MP3 recording no. 001461/11/03, pp. 20, 22, 27].
+Retrieved from National Archives of Singapore website.

+Tan, B.L.
+(Interviewer).
+(1995, March 16).
+Oral history interview with Alex Abisheganaden [Transcript of MP3 recording no. 001461/11/04, pp. 34, 38–39].Retrieved from National Archives of Singapore website.

+Tan, B.L.
+(Interviewer).
+(1995, March 16).
+Oral history interview with Alex Abisheganaden [Transcript of MP3 recording no. 001461/11/05, pp. 46, 48].
+Retrieved from National Archives of Singapore website.

+Tan, B.L.
+(Interviewer).
+(1995, March 16).
+Oral history interview with Alex Abisheganaden [Transcript of MP3 recording no. 001461/11/06, p.
+56].
+Retrieved from National Archives of Singapore website.

+Tan, B.L.
+(Interviewer).
+(1995, May 4).
+Oral history interview with Alex Abisheganaden [Transcript of MP3 recording no. 001461/11/11, pp. 105–107].
+Retrieved from National Archives of Singapore website.

+Tang, K.F.
+(1988, March 1).
+Top artistes relax to get their ideas.
+The Straits Times, p.
+1. Retrieved from NewspaperSG.

+Telephone correspondence with Jacintha Abisheganaden, daughter of Alex Abisheganaden, on 24 January 2017.

+The mark of masters.
+(2007, May–June).
+Instep.
+Singapore: National Arts Council, p.
+2. (Call no.: RSING 700.95957 IS)

+Tsang, S. (1996, September 29).
+They strike a chord in each other.
+The Straits Times, p.
+11. Retrieved from NewspaperSG.

+YMCA joins the attack on drug use and abuse.
+(1971, October 12).
+New Nation, p.
+2. Retrieved from NewspaperSG.

+#### **NOTES**

+[^1]:Tan, B.L.
+(Interviewer).
+(1995, March 9).
+Oral history interview with Alex Abisheganaden [Transcript of MP3 recording no. 001461/11/01, p.
+3].
+Retrieved from National Archives of Singapore website.

+[^2]:Telephone correspondence with Jacintha Abisheganaden, daughter of Alex Abisheganaden, on 24 January 2017.

+[^3]:Email correspondence with Bernard Tan Tiong Gie, a prolific and acclaimed local composer and a friend of Alex Abisheganaden, on 19 January 2017.